Re: Cooney staying?

 Posted: Wed Apr 12, 2023 11:04 am

-How dare you talk so much sense.
-You do realise where you are?justinr73 wrote: ↑Wed Apr 12, 2023 10:08 am It’s difficult to argue that we’ve hit a plateau when we’ve already got the same points as last season with two home games against poorly placed opponents to go.
+justinr73 wrote: Wed Apr 12, 2023 10:08 am It’s difficult to argue that we’ve hit a plateau when we’ve already got the same points as last season with two home games against poorly placed opponents to go.

 Not to mention the clean sweep against the Saffers, more tries, bonus points etc